nicolasbock/juju-lnav/README.md

 ## Description

-The `juju-lnav` command is a helper script to call `lnav` (needs to be installed via package or snap) on multiple machines, applications, or units.
+The `juju-lnav` command displays multiple log files from multiple machines in one view .
 For example,

 ```console
 $ ./tools/juju-lnav octavia:/var/log/octavia/*.log{,1}
 ```

-Will open the current and the first rotated log files from all of the `octavia` units.
+will open the current and the first rotated log files from all of the `octavia` units.

 Likewise